 Understorey vegetation clearance shall firstly be conducted.

 Once understorey vegetation is cleared and trees are about to be felled, all tree holes, nests, and burrows should be recorded and inspected for wildlife presence.

-Cleared areas will be temporarily hoarded at the edge to prevent fauna from re-entering cleared areas.
+temporarily hoarded at the edge to prevent fauna from re-entering cleared areas.